Heidi Wallace, Executive Director

 Robert Farmer, MBA, SPHER, SHRM-SCP: Vice President & Treasurer

-Robert is a University of Montana graduate and holds a Bachelor of Arts in Economics.
-Mr. Farmer also holds an MBA with a Human Resource Management emphasis and is certified as a Senior Professional in Human Resources.
+Robert is a University of Montana graduate with a Bachelor of Arts in Economics.
+He also holds an MBA with a Human Resource Management emphasis and is certified as a Senior Professional in Human Resources.
 He is a nationally recognized trainer and has developed award-winning programs.
 He has worked for Clearwater Credit Union for 25 years and has many years of leadership and supervision experience.
 Mr. Farmer is currently the Senior Vice President of People Solutions and oversees the Credit Union’s human capital and organizational culture.

 Mona Charles: Secretary